Tenoywil/CaribEX/CONTRIBUTING.md

 - Release notes
 - GitHub contributors page

-Thank you for contributing to CaribX! 🚀
+Thank you for contributing to CaribEX! 🚀